Is it Safe to Travel to Iran: What Americans Need to Know

 Regulations for American travelers also remain intact: Americans (and our British and Canadian counterparts) must travel on a confirmed tour with a qualified guide at all times and must respect Iran’s laws, such as observing hijab and abstaining from alcohol.
 If you have any questions about what’s permitted, please ask!

-How does GeoEx stay informed?
+How does GeoEx stay informed about travel to Iran?

 In addition to being advised by our private security firm, we take into account the travel advisories of the US Department of State, as well as those of other governments, and the updates from our trusted colleagues and guides on the ground in the countries where we operate.
 We’re quickly informed of any changes and have a carefully constructed safety net to respond if necessary.